Skip to main content

 Pearl Picks in Madesimo and Beyond

-For a broader picture of dining, hotels, bars, and experiences in Madesimo, see our full Madesimo restaurants guide, our full Madesimo hotels guide, our full Madesimo bars guide, our full Madesimo wineries guide, and our full Madesimo experiences guide.
+For a broader picture of dining, hotels, bars, experiences in Madesimo, see our full Madesimo restaurants guide, our full Madesimo hotels guide, our full Madesimo bars guide, our full Madesimo wineries guide, and our full Madesimo experiences guide.

 If you are building a broader Italian Michelin itinerary, relevant points of comparison include Osteria Francescana in Modena, Piazza Duomo in Alba (another northern Italian address with strong seasonal and terroir focus), Uliassi in Senigallia, Quattro Passi in Marina del Cantone, Reale in Castel di Sangro, and Casa Perbellini 12 Apostoli in Verona.
 For contemporary fine dining outside Italy, César in New York City and Jungsik in Seoul occupy a comparable creative register.